Language

 Regulator Parts

-Voltage regulators, speed governors, and load controllers maintain operational parameters such as frequency, voltage, and load balance that define power quality.
+Voltage regulators, speed governors, and load controllers maintain the frequency, voltage, and load balance that define power quality.
 In grid-connected plants, these systems respond within milliseconds to maintain synchronization and comply with grid codes.

 AVR modules, governor actuators, speed sensors, and control cards are electronic-mechanical hybrid components that must be sourced to exact OEM part numbers or certified equivalents.